haohsin0303/COMS-6111-Project-2/README.md

 Next, we utilize BeautifulSoup to extract the actual plain text and use the `re` library to remove unnecessary characters.
 As stated in the project description, we trim the resulting plain text to 10,000 characters if the text exceeds such number of characters.

 Then, we use the spacy language model and applies its NLP pipeline to the input text, which generates the processed Doc object.
-This Doc object will serve as a parameter that will be applied for SpanBERT (spanbertExtraction(doc)) and GPT3 (gpt3Extraction(doc)) extractions
+This Doc object will serve as a parameter that will be applied for SpanBERT (spanbertExtraction(doc)) and GPT3 (gpt3Extraction(doc)) extractions.
+We discuss further below in detail about how we do each respective extraction method.

-Note: We initialize a SpanBERT model using the pretrained weights located in the "./pretrained_spanbert" directory, if the value of the EXTRACTION_METHOD variable is equal to "-spanbert"; otherwise, it sets the variable spanbert to None; we won't be needing spanbert for GPT3
+Note: We initialize a SpanBERT model using the pretrained weights located in the "./pretrained_spanbert" directory, if the value of the EXTRACTION_METHOD variable is equal to "-spanbert"; otherwise, it sets the variable spanbert to None; we won't be needing spanbert for GPT3.

+After the extraction method is complete, we receive a newly updated set of extracted tuples X.

 ## SpanBERT